Boris Johnson under fire for ‘dead bodies’ Libya gaffe

 Johnson’s appointment last year as Britain’s top diplomat has added a global dimension to his gaffes, at a sensitive time as the country negotiates its exit from the European Union.

-The foreign minister’s Brexit diplomacy has seen him tell Czech newspaper Hospodarske Noviny it was “bollocks” to claim that freedom of movement of people was an EU founding principle.
+The foreign minister’s Brexit diplomacy has seen him tell a Czech newspaper it was “bollocks” to claim that freedom of movement of people was an EU founding principle.

 He also told Italy’s economic development minister the country should support Britain's access to the single market if it wants to keep selling Prosecco to the UK.